ramckenz/art-identifier/README.md

 # art-identifier
- Python-based image processing engine and web server that quicly stores or recognizes an uploaded image
+ Python-based image processing engine and web server that quickly stores and recognizes uploaded images.